software-mansion/protostar/website/docs/tutorials/04-configuration-file.md

 ```

 ### Command Arguments Configuration Section
-The Command Arguments Configuration section of the `protostar.toml` file allows you to specify options and settings for a specific Protostar command.
+The Command Arguments Configuration section of the `protostar.toml` file allows you to specify arguments for a specific Protostar command.

 For example, the following configuration file specifies the [`target`](/docs/cli-reference#target-string) and [`ignore-broken`](/docs/cli-reference#--ignore-broken) arguments for the [`protostar format` command](/docs/cli-reference#format):